taesoobear/gitv/README.md

     $ gitv ts main$
     or more precisely,
     $ gitv ts ^main$

 The above "ts" command requires "exuberant-ctags" to be installed.
-Inside vim, one can open another file using ctrl + g + keyword, or :Bg keyword.
-To search for a function definition, use F3 + keyword.
+Inside vim or neovim, one can open another file using ctrl + g + keyword.
+To search for a function definition, ctrl+ h  + keyword.

+In neovim, fuzzy-keyword search is supported through the telescope plugin.

+Also, you can change directory using keywords
+    $ gg main.cpp$
+    or
+    $ gd streamingassets$

+Here, "gd" uses folder name (instead of file name).
+Both gg and gd uses a recursive search in an entire git repository.

 This tool is convenient for repositories having complex directory structures.

+Example settings are in gitvim.vim (for vim), init.vim (for neovim), and bash_aliases (for bash and zsh).

+Additionally, you can set error-fallback paths and ignore patterns for each repository.
+For example, create .gitvconfig file containing
+{{{
+-- ignore files that match following patterns even if they are in the repository. g_ignorePattern={'/dependencies_windows_only/', '/dependencies/','dependencies_windows_only/','BaseLib/image/FreeImage/','^dependencies/', 'PhysicsLib/CollisionDetector/Ice', 'PhysicsLib/AIST_implementation', 'PhysicsLib/GMBS_implementation',
+'PhysicsLib/Bullet_implementation',
+'MotionFlow/MATHCLASS',
+'QP_controller/Eigen',
+--'math/clust',
+'PhysicsLib/sDIMS','GaussianProcess/','opennl/','Fl_Native_File_Chooser','PhysicsEngine/'
+}
+g_diffTarget="../taesooLib"
+g_tagFallbackPath={"../taesooLib", "../PhysX_MABA/"}
+}}}

 Target platform
 =
-Windows (msysgit) and Linux (tested on msysgit, Ubuntu and Fedora machines).
+Windows (wsl), mac, and Linux (tested on Ubuntu and Fedora machines).
 It is assumed that ~/bin is in the PATH environment variable.
-If there is no /tmp/ folder in your system, please search and replace /tmp/ in ~/bin/gitv and ~/.vim/plugin/gitvim.vim files appropriately. gitv is written fully in lua.
+If there is no /tmp/ folder in your system, please search and replace /tmp/ in ~/bin/gitv and ~/.vim/plugin/gitvim.vim files appropriately. gitv is written fully in pure lua.
 Supported extensions (*.c, *.cpp, *.py, *.lua ...) can be modified by editing the first few lines of gitv (Other files will be ignored.)

 How to install